Intimacy with God

 Dannah Gresh: Here’s Nancy DeMoss Wolgemuth.

-Nancy DeMoss Wolgemuth: I have to ask myself this question: If those who are younger who are following behind me, if they linger where they see me spending time, where will they be?
+Nancy DeMoss Wolgemuth: I have to ask myself this question: If those who are younger, who are following behind me, linger where they see me spending time, where will they be?
 Consumed with work?
 Ministry?
 Hobbies?
 Recreation?
 Or a lifelong obsession with knowing God?

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of A Place of Quiet Rest, for Friday, January 7, 2022.
+Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of Adorned, for Monday, October 6, 2025.
 I'm Dannah Gresh.

 Intimate.
 Does that describe your relationship with God?
-Nancy was invited to speak on this topic by Life Action Ministries, the parent organization of Revive Our Hearts.
+Nancy spoke on this topic at a staff gathering a while back.
 Let's listen as she shares how to stay close to the Lord day by day.

-Now you know that the context for this whole extended passage is Moses in the wilderness with the children of Israel. …
+Now you know that the context for this whole extended passage is Moses in the wilderness with the children of Israel.
+They’ve been delivered out of Egypt.
+They’ve gone through the Red …

 Dannah Gresh: Here’s Nancy DeMoss Wolgemuth.

-Nancy DeMoss Wolgemuth: I have to ask myself this question: If those who are younger who are following behind me, if they linger where they see me spending time, where will they be?
+Nancy DeMoss Wolgemuth: I have to ask myself this question: If those who are younger, who are following behind me, linger where they see me spending time, where will they be?
 Consumed with work?
 Ministry?
 Hobbies?
 Recreation?
 Or a lifelong obsession with knowing God?

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of A Place of Quiet Rest, for Friday, January 7, 2022.
+Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of Adorned, for Monday, October 6, 2025.
 I'm Dannah Gresh.

 Intimate.
 Does that describe your relationship with God?
-Nancy was invited to speak on this topic by Life Action Ministries, the parent organization of Revive Our Hearts.
+Nancy spoke on this topic at a staff gathering a while back.
 Let's listen as she shares how to stay close to the Lord day by day.

 Now you know that the context for this whole extended passage is Moses in the wilderness with the children of Israel.
 They’ve been delivered out of Egypt.
 They’ve gone through the Red Sea.
 They’ve been at Mount Sinai where God has given them the law.
 And then Moses was called up to the mount to spend forty days and nights with God.
 Here’s a man who knew God more intimately than any other man in his day.

-While Moses is on Mount Sinai, as you recall, having this amazing encounter with God, chapter 32 tells us about what’s happening down at the bottom of the mountain where the people say to Aaron, “Make us a god we can see.”
+While Moses is on Mount Sinai having this amazing encounter with God, chapter 32 tells us about what’s happening down at the bottom of the mountain, where the people say to Aaron, “Make us a god we can see.”
 And so they make the golden calf.

 God says to Moses, “You’ve got to go down and see what’s happening here.”
 Moses comes down.
 He’s furious.
 God is upset.
 We have broken relationships in spades.
 At the end of Exodus 32 there’s this plague that God sends on the people.